kublaios/NewHour/README.md

 NewHour
 =======

-Use Parse to make an app that sends single notification for each hour.
+Use Parse to make an iOS app that receives single notification for each hour.